gagneurlab/drop/README.md

 mamba create -n drop_env -c conda-forge -c bioconda drop --override-channels
 ```

-In the case of mamba/conda troubles we recommend using the fixed `DROP_<version>.yaml` installation file we make available on our [public server](https://www.cmm.in.tum.de/public/paper/drop_analysis/).
+In the case of mamba/conda troubles, we recommend using the fixed `DROP_<version>.yaml` installation file we make available on our [public server](https://www.cmm.in.tum.de/public/paper/drop_analysis/).
 Install the current version and use the full path in the following command to install the conda environment `drop_env`
 ```
-mamba env create -f DROP_1.3.3.yaml
+mamba env create -f DROP_1.3.4.yaml
 ```

 Test installation with demo project